Hip Dysplasia In Dogs: What Is It & How Do We Treat It?

 Over time degenerative joint changes occur due to wear and tear:

-- such as acetabular bone sclerosis (hardening of the bone),
+- acetabular bone sclerosis (hardening of the bone),

 - osteophytosis (outgrowths of bone around the joint),